Bouhnosaure/awesome-doge/README.md

 ### How to help ?

-Star this project in order to gain more visibility :rocket:
+Star this project in order for it, to gain more visibility :rocket:

 Or make a PR to improve the idea